pavel-perina/stereo-rec/readme.md

 Algorithm
 -----------

-Yao Nie and Kai-Kuang Ma 2002
+Yao Nie and Kai-Kuang Ma 2002<br/>
-Adaptive Rood Pattern Search for Fast Block Matching Estimation.
+Adaptive Rood Pattern Search for Fast Block Matching Estimation.<br/>
-IEEE Transactions on Image Processing, vol 11 No 12, 1442- 1447
+IEEE Transactions on Image Processing, vol 11 No 12, 1442- 1447<br/>
 [Link](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.1016.9431&rep=rep1&type=pdf)

 Part 1 is cost function that decreases with increases macroblock similarity.
 Typical size of macroblock is 16x16.
-Larger block decreases number of mismatches, but decreses ability to find small features.
+Larger block decreases number of mismatches, but decreses ability to find small features.<br/>
 Cost function used is very simple sum of absolute differences between pixels (averaged and normalized).

 Part 2 of algorithm to find shift between macroblocks in image1 and image2 for which the cost function is minimal.
 This can be done by exhaustive search limited by maximum range.